 Mark Marshall was born in Manhattan, and has lived all over the New York metropolitan area.
-His father, a singer, character voice artist and whistler, appeared on “The Ed Sullivan Show” and was a staple of the New York commercial session scene for over 2 decades; his mother, a music lover, exposed him to many diverse artists, from the Beatles to Gil Scott-Heron to Joni Mitchell to Tchaikovsky.
+His father Ron Marshall, a singer, character voice artist and whistler, appeared on “The Ed Sullivan Show” and was a staple of the New York commercial session scene, records and television, for over 3 decades. his mother, a music lover, exposed him to many diverse artists, from the Beatles to Gil Scott-Heron to Joni Mitchell to Tchaikovsky.
 Except for piano lessons at the age of 5, Mark learned guitar and piano – then bass and drums – on his own.

 He discovered his fascination with recording when he visited NY recording studios as a child.
 “My dad would be in the control room while they worked on a mix, and I’d be in the performance room playing the piano or banging on the drums.”
 He began recording multiple parts on his own when his dad brought home a 2-track reel-to-reel machine.